 Modern lawyers recognise the benefits of plain language as an important element of good legal writing.
-Plain legal language is encouraged in the Netherlands* just as it is in the UK and US.

 Turning a convoluted monolingual text into clear and unambiguous language is a translation in itself.
 Converting a complicated Dutch legal text into plain legal English is effectively a dual translation requiring knowledge of subject matter and a clear writing style.

 If I have done my job well, it will look easy.
 But don’t be fooled.
 It’s more difficult to simplify than to complicate.
 And ‘plain language’ legal translation takes skill, work and experience.
 But the end result is worth it.

 The biggest problem with communication is the illusion that it has been accomplished – George Bernard Shaw